Grantees

 Equal Auditory Access

-This PROPEL Transformation Grant project improves learning conditions for multilingual and ELD students at Thomas Edison Language Institute by reducing excessive classroom noise and improving acoustics.
+This PROPEL Innovation Grant project improves learning conditions for multilingual and ELD students by reducing excessive classroom noise and improving acoustics.
 Through sound-absorbing materials and classroom dividers, students and teachers can better hear, focus, and engage—creating a safer, more inclusive environment that supports language development, academic achievement, and overall well-being.

 More about Angela Luna